 Ability Score Improvement (ASI)

 Mechanics learn by doing and their experience in the field varies.
 They are always developing new ways to get things done in less time for the same price.
-When you reach 2nd level, and again at 5th level, 7th level, 9th level, 12th level, and 19th level you can gain proficiency in a skill, or expertise in a skill in which you are proficient.
+When you reach 3rd level, and again at 7th level, 10th level, 14th level, and 19th level you can gain proficiency in a skill, or expertise in a skill in which you are proficient.

 Mechanics can be highly skilled in their craft, but oftentimes lack personal growth.
-When you reach 4th level, and again at 8th level and 15th level, you can increase one ability score of your choice by 1.
+When you reach 4th level, and again at 8th level, 13th level, and 17th level, you can increase one ability score of your choice by 1.

 Experience With Kits

-All Mechanics have specialty points, which they use to determine how many times they can perform certain actions, such as repairing or creating.
-Mechanic specialty points are based on your Intelligence score and vary on the specialty being used.
+All mechanics have specialty points, which they use to determine how many times they can perform certain actions, such as repairing or creating.
+Mechanic specialty points are primarily based on your Intelligence score.

 Mechanics that are artificers spend a considerable amount of time working on machine parts and gears.
-They are more creative than other Mechanics and people call upon them to create small objects that are usually made to aid them in some way.
+Artificers tend to stay indoors in comparison to their more adventurous counterpart, the machinist.
+They are more creative than other mechanics and people call upon them to create small objects that are usually made to aid them in some way.
 They can also enhance the properties of these items.
-Small objects are items that can generally fit in one or two hands (or equivalent) of a medium creature and are light enough to be carried with one or two hands (or equivalent).
+Small objects are items that can generally fit in one hand (or equivalent) of a medium creature and weigh no more than 10 pounds.

 As an artificer, repairing items comes as natural to you as breathing.
 At 1st level, and with a secondary action, you can repair a single break or tear in any object made of wood or metal that you can touch, such as a broken chain link or two halves of a broken key.
 As long as the break or tear is no larger than 1 foot in any dimension, you can fix it, leaving no trace of the former damage.
 At 5th level, you can repair all of the breaks or tears in an object made of wood or metal that you can touch.
 The dimensions for each break or tear increase to 5 feet.
 You can’t physically repair magical items or droids.
 You are unable to repair items that contain a reactor or emit radiation.
 You can repair one object for each specialty point you use.